hanaloop/ecoloop-ghgia/SETUP.md

   prisma migrate deploy
   ```

-# Running the server
+## Running the server

-Once
+Once the tables are created with through the DB migration process, you can now run the server.

 * Run server

   ```bash
   uvicorn app.main:app --reload --port 9091
   ```

 * Run tests

   ```bash
   [root]$ python3 -m pytest
   ```

 * Usage